 When playing games like NBA 2K, FIFA 18 combos are pretty standard, and we tested the controllers to see if there were any dead patches or if violent movements affected the overall performance over time.
 The DS4 was our favorite by far during the tests offering good tactile feedback & comfort.

 We made sure to utilize the D-pad to the fullest extent whenever possible.
 The D-pad styling varied across brands, but we’d like to point out that we found none to be too uncomfortable as such.
-We tested these controllers on a variety of games like Gears of War, Overwatch, Dying light, Crysis 3 etc. it was important to survey the strengths of different designs across different genres of games.
+We tested these controllers on a variety of games like Gears of War, Overwatch, Dying Light, Crysis 3, etc. it was necessary to survey the strengths of different designs across different genres of games.

-During our gaming sessions, we passed the controller around to different members to see which controllers felt comfortable on different palm sizes.
-Most manufacturers tend to adopt offset analog stick design when developing their controllers the offset helps negate hand size issues.
-The Xbox one was undoubtedly comfy across the board during our tests with the steam controller being the most uncomfortable to use especially if you have small hands.
+During our gaming sessions, we passed the controller around to different members to see which controllers felt comfortable in different palm sizes.
+Most manufacturers tend to adopt offset analog stick design when developing their controllers; the offset helps negate hand size issues.
+The Xbox one was undoubtedly comfy across the board during our tests, with the steam controller being the most uncomfortable to use, especially if you have small hands.

 Razer wildcat esports Xbox one controller

-Its performance during FPS tests was quite good though.
-Another aspect where the Elite has one over the wildcat with respect to the paddles which we thought were better placed on the former.
+Its performance during FPS tests was quite good, though.
+Another aspect where the Elite has one over the Wildcat for the paddles, which we thought was better placed on the former.
 The build quality concerning the grips we felt could have been better for the price.
-Another criticism is that the optional grips were difficult to apply and you need a tool to swap out the analog triggers when you decide to change.
+Another criticism is that the optional grips were challenging to apply, and you need a tool to swap out the analog triggers when you decide to change.
 It isn’t as smooth as the Xbox one Elite.
-There is also no wireless functionality but considering it is mainly an E-sports variant wired is still good.
-The optional palm grips make the whole experience a lot better though.
+There is also no wireless functionality, but considering it is mainly an E-sports variant, wired is still good.
+The optional palm grips make the whole experience a lot better, though.
 Overall, if you are seeking the middle ground between a DS4 and an elite, for instance, the Razer Wildcat isn’t one to be ignored.

 Xbox 360 controller

 Performance is the 360 controller’s main selling point.
 The response is instantaneous, and the feedback is quite high too.
 The 9 feet cord comes with is pretty thin and doesn’t give you the feel of chunky wires being around.
 Where it lacks in comparison to the others is concerning motion sensing features that came with the PS3’s controller.
-The number of Xbox one games that are backward compatible are limited so when the usage focus shifts towards PC games.
+The number of Xbox one games that are backward compatible is limited, so when the user focus shifts towards PC games.
 The 360 controller is still definitely one of the best out there for PC gaming.

 It’s not often people game on a Mac, but if you happen to be one of them, then the SteelSeries nimbus is a surprisingly solid option.
 It’s similar in a lot of ways to the Xbox 360 controllers, and it works well on all Apple devices.
-The battery life is pretty impressive, and the controller itself is extremely light.
-You can very easily play games on steam too.
+The battery life is pretty impressive, and the controller itself is exceptionally light.
+You can very quickly play games on steam too.
 The Bluetooth wireless is good, but its range doesn’t come close to the mainstream controllers.
-It has a pretty ordinary feel and finishes design-wise too.
+It has a pretty ordinary feel and finishes design-wise also.